-I found this recipe in the Fannie Farmer Baking Book by Marion Cunningham, which I picked up off the bargain shelf at a mall bookstore sometime between 2000 and 2005.
+I found this recipe in the Fannie Farmer Baking Book (affiliate link) by Marion Cunningham, which I picked up off the bargain shelf at a mall bookstore sometime between 2000 and 2005.
 I've made few recipes from it, but this book has survived my cookbook purges over several moves just because of how many different types of recipes it does have.

 This particular recipe originated from Schrafft's restaurant in New York, which apparently was famous in its heyday (think, mid-60s).
 Cunningham asked them for the recipe (think, late-70s/early-80s) and shaved it down from a 10-pound batch of cookies to a recipe that could easily be made at home.

 Those original cookies were crisp, but my version is softer, thanks to trading in butter for the shortening.
 Baking them for 10 minutes instead of 7 makes them crisper.
 Either way, they are rich and delicious.

 Making cookie dough